CYPRUS BRIEF HISTORICAL SURVEY

 Shillourokambos settlement of Limassol district (under excavation).

 Neolithic Age.
-Remains of the best known settlement in Cyprus
+Remains of the best known settlement in Cyprus dated to

 the earliest phase of that period can be seen at Khirokitia(6800-6000)